sampita/coding-challenge/README.md

 - Icons have been provided in ui-kit/icons.
 - Enum mappings and some colors are provided in src/utils/enums.js.
 - The styled-components library is included in the package.json file.
 Feel free to use that for styling if you'd like.
-- For the Last Updated column, moment.js is included if you want to use it, but don't worry about getting that section exactly right.
-Feel free to display the last updated date any way you prefer.
+- For the Last Action column, moment.js is included if you want to use it, but feel free to display the date any way you prefer.
 - When you're done, please write a quick post-mortem -- any tradeoffs you made and why, things we should look for, etc.
 <br />